onedata/onedata-documentation/docs/user-guide/data.md

 Onedata provides several file system security policies that limit access to files and directories.
-Those are: Space ownership, Space privileges, data access caveats, POSIX permissions and CDMI access control lists (ACLs).
+Those are: Space ownership, Space privileges, access token caveats, POSIX permissions and CDMI access control lists (ACLs).

 These models fit together as follows:
-1. If user access token [data access caveats](tokens.md#data-access-caveats) forbids the requested access, the request is denied.
+1. If user access token [caveats](tokens.md#token-caveats)
+forbids the requested access, the request is denied.
 2. If user is Space owner, the request is granted.
-3. If user lacks `space_write_data` permission for write operation or `space_read_data` for read operation, the request is denied.
+3. If user lacks `space_write_data` permission in case of write operation or `space_read_data` in case of read operation, the request is denied.
-4. If an access control entry exists on the file, it is evaluated and used to determine access rights.
+4. If an access control list exists on the file, it is evaluated and used to determine access rights.
 See [CDMI ACLs](#access-control-lists) for details.
 5. Otherwise, POSIX permissions are checked.
 See [POSIX permissions](#posix-permissions) for details.